 Specific users can create apps that embrace Microsoft’s goal of offering ‘The right functionality in the right place.’
 For example, marketing may decide that only certain projects need to be displayed and creating a custom app to ensure that only relevant features are displayed for any given project.
 Furthermore, this flow of information can be interfaced with a graphical sitemap editor, thereby shorten the steps to edit Sitemaps.

-Dynamics 365 for Sales (CRM) has quicker changes to customer orders.
+Dynamics 365 for Sales has quicker changes to customer orders.

 Customer orders can be reviewed for inline changes to the data.
 This eliminates the need to load record files and initiate a series of searches to change an order.

-Overall, Dynamics 365 for Sales (CRM) integrates more fully with Outlook, while Office 365 users can leverage Microsoft Flow in developing custom workflows that interconnect within Dynamics 365.
+Overall, Dynamics 365 for Sales integrates more fully with Outlook, while Microsoft 365 users can leverage Microsoft Flow in developing custom workflows that interconnect within Dynamics 365.
 What’s more, a customer support desk can glean negative text within Outlook to better gauge a customer’s perception of the company.

 “Leaders view engagement as a means to a business outcome, such as revenue.
 They invest more in staff resources to focus on customer engagement, are more likely to have an executive who is responsible for engagement, and provide consistent, seamless customer experiences.”